j4n-r/FSWD_sc-admin/docs/team-eval/goals.md

 ## Team Goals
 - make a working app

+This goal was achieved.

 ## Individual Goals
 ### Jan Rueggeberg
 - learn new things

+This goal was achieved.
+I learned a lot about Flask and a bit about SQLite, although I was already familiar with the web concepts.

 ### Selin Günaydin
 - good teamwork